coderwine/Game-Night-Guilds-Client/README-AppNotes.txt

 TO-DO:
     -Need to add "Previous" & "Next" buttons to table page.
     -Work on Module for menu button.
+    -When a user is on full-screen, default username as "active".
-    -How can I make it where the table include more information when viewed on a full screen and less on mobile.
+    -Need to include Rating concept - thinking a flow of "checkboxes" -How can I make it where the table include more information when viewed on a full screen and less on mobile.
         - when a game is selected, it provides full info for that game.